htonl/ree/README.md

 # Description

-All source code here was written from scratch, with a little bit of help on the hash algorithm chosen from stack overflow.

-Basically, the disassembler works like this:
+Basically, the disassembler implments linear sweep like this:

 1) A hash table is built using the instructions.txt file
     - This file is the list of supported instructions